aspinwall-ui/aspinwall-launcher/docs/widgets/creating_widgets.md

 The code used for widget creation must be added to the `__init__()` function of the widget class.

 ## Installing the widget

+> Note: The [example widget](https://github.com/aspinwall-ui/aspinwall-example-widget) has Meson build files that automate this process; simply follow the building instructions in its readme.

 The default local folder for widgets is `~/.local/share/aspinwall/widgets`.